 Bullion is the purest form of gold.
 It’s sold as gold bars that might range from a few grams to 400 or more ounces, but the most common sizes are one- and 10-ounce bars.
 This can get expensive, considering that the price of gold on May 18 was $1,961 per ounce.
 And unlike stocks, you can’t buy fractions of a gold bar.

 Gold jewelry might be the most familiar form for casual buyers.
 It offers certain advantages over gold bars, including the following.

 - There’s a large resale market of jewelry enthusiasts.

 - It can be passed on to loved ones.

-- It is covered under most homeowner insurance policies.
+- It is covered under most homeowners insurance policies.

 That said, purchasing gold jewelry as an investment isn’t always the best option because of the difference between scrap value and retail prices.
-For example, you might pay $500 for a 14-karat gold bracelet, but its scrap value is a fraction of that price.
+For example, you might pay $500 for a 14-karat gold bracelet, but its scrap value — the value of the gold in the bracelet — is a fraction of that price.